We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Level up to prescription treatments

 In some cases, OTC treatments aren’t enough to remedy acne.
-For those with more severe acne, a prescription medication may be needed.
+Those with more severe acne may need prescription medication.
 Prescription acne treatments are more potent than OTC ones.

 Prescription acne treatments include: